fluent-ci-templates/fluentci-docs/docs/examples/mobile/fastlane.md

 ## Add Deno Pipeline to your project

-Run the following command to add a Fastlane pipeline to your project:
+Run the following command to add Fastlane pipeline to your project:

 ```bash
 fluentci init -t fastlane